hkitago/TextClipHistory/README.md

 3. Tap the icon next to the address bar and choose the extension.
 4. A window will slide up from the bottom on iPhone, or a pop-up window will appear on iPad and Mac; select an item of text for pasting and click or tap it.
 If an input field (including textareas) is focused, the selected text will be inserted automatically.

+> [!IMPORTANT]
+> Some rich-text editors such as Quill and Gutenberg (WordPress Block Editor) use complex internal structures including Shadow DOM, virtual DOM, or iframes.
+Because of these architectural constraints, the extension currently offers limited compatibility with these editors.
+Improvements are planned, but full integration may require additional event bridging.

 > [!NOTE]
 > - Due to security concerns, the window will automatically close after 3 minutes of idle time while the popover is open, or immediately if the focus is lost.
 > - If you enable the extension and it doesn't function correctly, please refresh the page, or close and restart Safari, and try again.

 ## Version History

+### 1.2.5 - 2025-11-25

+- Improved the overall interface with clearer lists, more reliable text handling, and refined support for global languages
+- Updated the visual design by adopting the v26 icon themes and replacing legacy assets with a cleaner, unified set
+- Enhanced stability through streamlined platform detection, history handling, and navigation structure

 ### 1.2.4 - 2025-10-10